 The Youth Level of Service (YLS) Risk/Needs Assessment has been adopted statewide as the risk/needs assessment instrument for juvenile justice.
-Since 2012, Allegheny County probation officers have assessed juveniles using the YLS prior to filing a delinquency petition.
+In 2012, Allegheny County probation officers began assessing juveniles using the YLS prior to filing a delinquency petition.
 A validated instrument, the YLS produces an overall score and a classification of very high, high, moderate, or low risk, indicating the likelihood of recidivism if no intervention is used.
-The YLS also breaks down criminogenic needs within specific domains.
+The YLS also identifies criminogenic needs within specific domains which become the focus of interventions.
 The YLS also allows probation officers to assess strengths of an individual youth while considering various responsivity factors, such as mental health, cultural, and gender issues.
 YLS results are considered at key decision points; for example, whether to informally adjust the case or file a petition or to recommend community-based supervision or a more restrictive disposition to the Court.
 The YLS results are also an essential component in developing the field case plan for each juvenile under formal supervision.
-On January 1, 2017, Pennsylvania converted to the YLS 2.0., which has more responsivity factors and improved definitions.
+On January 1, 2017, Pennsylvania converted to the YLS 2.0, which has more responsivity factors and improved definitions.
 It also updates overall risk level cutoffs based on gender.
+Since 2021 probation officers have conducted the YLS at intake to help determine whether to process a case infomally or to file a petition to be heard by the Court.

-JPO staff completed 5% fewer YLS assessments
+JPO staff completed 1% fewer YLS assessments from 2022 to 2023